iamronsuez/iamronsuez.github.io/README.md

 ### Mobile

-I've succesfully developed a few projects with several hybrid frameworks including phonegap and ionicv1, although i've a beginner experience in Switf / IOS today i'm turning my expertise path in this field to React Native doing several small projects for fun and learning.
+I've succesfully developed a few projects with several hybrid frameworks including phonegap and ionicv1, although i've a beginner experience in Swift / Android today i'm turning my expertise path in this field to React Native doing several small projects for fun and learning.

 ### Networking